AKASHAorg/akasha-core/ui/apps/moderation/Readme.md

 ## Background

-Vibe adds moderation-related functionalities of reporting/moderating offensive/abusive contents and maintaining a log of moderated items, to the Akasha World.
+Vibe adds moderation-related functionalities of reporting/moderating offensive/abusive contents and maintaining a log of moderated items, to the AKASHA World.
 It consists of components, services and widgets which are standalone elements interacting with each other to form a wholesome system.

 ## Components